MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 * Simplified Route table (reduced mandatory routes from 13 to 5).
 * Removed management endpoint

-The rest of the article describes the connectivity architecture for SQL Managed Instance with the feature wave changes included.
+The rest of the article describes the connectivity architecture for SQL Managed Instance with the changes from the feature wave included.

 ## Communication overview